Noise in FM receptionPieter-Tjerk de Boer, PA3FWM email@example.com

 Finally the blue line, with a strong ("full quieting") unmodulated carrier.
 We now see the noise floor of the receiver's demodulator and audio stages.
 The peaks at multiples of 50 Hz of course are mains hum.

 If we remove the extra filters that chop off the highest and lowest frequencies, what results is the idealised figure (a) shown here.
 If we also omit the de-emphasis filter, figure (b) remains.
 So, a pure FM demodulator, without filters and without de-emphasis, apparently produces a flat noise spectrum when there is no input carrier, and a "triangular" noise spectrum when there is a weak carrier.

 Explanation of the noise spectraEspecially the difference between the spectrum without carrier (red line) and with a weak unmodulated carrier (green line) is notable.
 Of course, the noise with such a carrier is weaker than without carrier, but also it has relatively more high and less low frequency content.
 This difference has been known in science for a long time, and has been calculated theoretically already in the 1930s .
-But it is also possible to understand the essence of it qualitatively, i.e., with formulas.
+But it is also possible to understand the essence of it qualitatively, i.e., without formulas.

 For that, we need diagrams like (a) shown here.
 The arrow represents the received FM signal at some moment in time.
 Its length is the amplitude, and its direction, i.e., the angle φ, is its instantaneous phase.
 The arrow makes one rotation per period of the carrier, so e.g. 145 million rotations per second for a 145 MHz signal.
 Frequence modulation then means that this rotation speed varies with the modulation.

 (The horizontal and vertical axes in this diagram can be interpreted as the quadrature signals (I and Q) that are often used in SDR, but that is not important now.)